MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 - 4890: The certificate manager settings for Certificate Services changed.
 - 4896: One or more rows have been deleted from the certificate database

-For more information, see [Configure auditing for AD CS](configure-windows-event-collection.md#configure-auditing-for-ad-cs).
+For more information, see [Configure auditing for Active Directory Certificate Services (AD CS)](configure-windows-event-collection.md#configure-auditing-for-active-directory-certificate-services-ad-cs).

 ## Other Windows events